briatte/srqm/README.md

 Make sure that you are connected to the Internet.
 At Sciences Po, this requires checking that you logged into the wifi network.
 Then, type `run profile` in the Command window and press `Enter`.

-This command runs the `profile.do` file that will setup Stata for this course by running some of the code stored in the `Programs` [folder](https://github.com/briatte/srqm/tree/master/Programs).
+This command runs the `profile.do` file that will setup Stata for this course by running some of the code stored in the `setup` [folder](https://github.com/briatte/srqm/tree/master/setup).
 The setup accomplishes three things:

 - it adjusts some common Stata settings for screen output and installs an improved graph scheme;